Destiny 2 post-release content: Year 7 (2024–2025)

 Year 7, which began with The Final Shape, replaced the seasons with three larger episodes, which were divided into three acts, with each act lasting six weeks each.
-The episodes, Echoes, Revenant, and Heresy, were originally scheduled for March, July, and November 2024, respectively, but due to The Final Shapes delay to June 4, 2024, these were pushed back.
-The first episode, Episode: Echoes, began a week after the expansion's release on June 11 with Episode: Revenant in October 2024 and Episode: Heresy in February 2025.
-Although the episodes replaced the seasons, they still used the season pass for rewards and artifacts also continued to be utilized.
+The episodes were originally scheduled for March, July, and November 2024, but due to The Final Shapes delay to June 4, 2024, these were pushed back.
+The first episode, Episode: Echoes (Season 24), began a week after the expansion's release on June 11 with Episode: Revenant (Season 25) in October 2024 and Episode: Heresy (Season 26) in February 2025.
+Although the episodes replaced the seasons, they still utilized the season passes for rewards and artifacts also continued to be used.
 Due to the episodes being longer than the previous seasons, the season passes were extended to 200 ranks of rewards, with the first 100 available in Act 1, the next 50 opening in Act 2, and the last 50 obtainable in Act 3.
 The way artifacts work remained the same from the prior year, but additional mods were also added, with the initial 25 mods available in Act 1, and then an additional 5 mods each becoming available in Acts 2 and 3, respectively.
 The episodes also expanded to 15 weeks of seasonal challenges instead of the previous 10 weeks.
 Bungie also reversed their decision from Year 6 to keep the Power level caps the same throughout the entire content year and opted to revert to the system used in Years 4 and 5 in which the Power cap went up by 10 for each episode.
 Narratively, the episodes were standalone experiences that explored the aftermath of The Final Shape.
 Purchase of the standard version of the expansion included access to the concurrent episode, while the other two episodes could be bought separately or all together in the Annual Pass.
 A free event, Rite of the Nine, was made available in May 2025 for the last two months of Act 3 of Heresy and acted as a prologue to Year 8.
-This was the only content year to utilize episodes as Year 8 instead has two medium-sized expansions with each receiving one major update.
+This was the only content year to utilize episodes as Year 8 instead had two medium-sized expansions with each receiving one major update.
 Upon the release of The Edge of Fate, all of Year 7's episodic content, as well as Rite of the Nine, were removed from the game, although the Contest of Elders activity from Episode: Revenant returned as a fireteam ops activity in September 2025.